-This partnership — which represents U-M’s first university-spanning partnership with a major international pharmaceutical research company in almost a decade — will provide up to a total of $10 million in financial support and in-kind industry resources to move various promising drug-discovery research projects within the university toward the ultimate goal of new therapies for patients.
+This partnership provides up to a total of $10 million in financial support and in-kind industry resources to move various promising drug-discovery research projects within the university toward the ultimate goal of new therapies for patients.

 Competitive projects will have

-- a focus on oncology, immunology, or the central nervous system
+- a focus in oncology, neurodegeneration, or immunoinflammation

 - a clear clinical indication in areas of unmet medical needs

-- demonstrated promising in vivo data or equivalent proof of concept with said lead compound(s)
+- in vivo or equivalent proof of concept data

 Apply for funding